Site Maintenance October 29 – November 5

 The SPMC will review the LOIs and invite qualifying proposals, which will be due March 1.
 These proposals will be reviewed, ranked, and submitted to SCCM Council for approval, then submitted to the SCCM Finance Committee for incorporation into the budget, which Council approves in September each year.
 Submitters will be notified of the proposal’s status after the September Council meeting.

-Comprehensive programs that address a topic or issue in one of the ares identified below can serve as a starting point for LOIs.
+Comprehensive programs that address a topic or issue in one of the areas identified below can serve as a starting point for LOIs.
 LOIs that address other areas can also be submitted, but focusing on the following topics will increase the likelihood of acceptance.
 Ideally, the program should last three to five years and ultimately be self-sustaining or come to a natural conclusion.

 • Workforce and clinician well-being: Addressing the evolving workforce, including the expanded critical care team (e.g., advanced practice providers and physicians from noncritical care backgrounds) and the need to train, onboard, and provide professional development tools for multiprofessional clinicians, as well as methods to prevent and manage burnout and improve wellness.